Find A Home On Campus

 Wooster's Center for Diversity and Global Engagement is a dynamic, collaborative group of programs and people working to promote a diverse, welcoming campus, and to foster cultural competency, cross-cultural perspectives, and global understanding.

-Wooster's 120 student organizations reflect the wide range of interests, ideas, hobbies, and passions on campus.
+Wooster's 120 student organizations [BROKEN LINK]reflect the wide range of interests, ideas, hobbies, and passions on campus.
 Close to a third of all Wooster students make music through one of three choirs, symphonic and marching bands, a jazz ensemble, four a capella groups, and other ensembles.
 From an improv comedy group to a student-run investment club that manages a portfolio for the College's endowment, there's something on campus for every taste.

 There's a strong ethic of community service among Wooster students.
 Through the student groups like the Wooster Volunteer Network, the program houses, COW 4 Kids, and Circle K, they devote hundreds of hours each year to groups like Habitat for Humanity, the Humane Society, and Wayne County Children's Services.